mit-submit/submit-users-guide/source/starting.rst

    # You will start from home which has a quota of 5 GB of space
    /home/submit/<username>

-   # You will also get a workspace in which has a qupta of 50 GB of space
+   # You will also get a workspace in which has a quota of 50 GB of space
    /work/submit/<username>

+   # For larger files, you will get a data storage space with a quoata of 1 TB of space
+   /data/submit/<username>

 Creating a personal webpage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~